claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 IPV refers to physical, emotional, verbal, sexual, or economic abuse of a person by a current or former intimate partner.
 By partner here we mean anyone with a close relationship with the victim and can encompass abuse by a romantic or sexual partner, as well as child or elder abuse, or abuse by any member of a household.
-Technology plays a role in IPV by the means of pervasive surveillance and coercive access. {{Dragiewicz2018}} calls this "digital coercive control" whereby technology becomes a mechanism of control-- through access to devices or accounts-- or to conduct surveillance or subject the victim to harassment.
+It is understood in these cases there is an unequal power relationship that allows the attacker cause harm.
+Technology plays a role in IPV by the means of pervasive surveillance and coercive access. {{Dragiewicz2018}} calls this
+"digital coercive control" whereby technology becomes a mechanism of control-- through access to devices or accounts-- or to conduct surveillance or subject the victim to harassment.